Chapter 10 - Emperor

 “I’m sorry.
 So she remarried?”

-Whatsit was beginning to get an odd feeling in his gut.
+Whatsit was getting an odd feeling in his gut.
 There was something eerily familiar about MerrCrr’s story.

 “What was your mother’s name?”

 Hesitating as if he was considering answering the question or not, MerrCrr said.
 “Aleekka Zennk JnnWall.”

 “My God!”
 Whatsit replied in a hushed tone as his mind reeled from the revelation.

 “Yes, Brother,” MerrCrr said with an ever so slight smile.